Xelieu/xelieu.github.io/docs/jp-lazy-guide/setupVnOnPC.md

     ![Clipboard Inserter](../img/clipboard-inserter.png){height=50 width=100}

 5. If working as intended it should paste anything you copy or from textractor:
-    - You can now use yomichan on it
+    - You can now use Yomitan on it

     ![Texthooker Working](../img/texthooker-paste.png){height=300 width=600}